fenago/tableau-server/md/sites/Add a Project Image - Tableau.md

 </div>

-1. Sign in to a site on [Tableau Server]{.VariablesProductName}.
+1. Sign in to a site on [Tableau Server].
 In the list of [Top-level Projects] you have access to, select or navigate to the project you want to update.
 In this example, we\'ll add an image to the Statistics project folder.